erossiter/catSurv/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Provided valid links to external URLs referenced in the documentation.

+* Added a reference to the method in the Description field of several documentation entries.
+In addition to referencing the method, I have directed readers (included links) to other documentation entries that fully describe the method and cite all sources.

 ## Release Summary
 * I addressed all instances of the warnings listed here https://cran.r-project.org/web/checks/check_results_catSurv.html regarding catching errors by value instead of by reference.